mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/user-interface-text-guidelines.md

 ## In-product copy

 The Technical Writers often work with the UI/UX team on in-product copy.
 The majority of guidelines are available in the [Mattermost Compass Design System](https://zeroheight.com/29be2c109/p/995619-compass-design-system).

+### How we make in-product text changes

+While its possible to manage in-product text changes using GitHub web tools, writers may find it more straightforward to clone each of the main Mattermost repositories, including [webapp](https://github.com/mattermost/mattermost-webapp), [server](https://github.com/mattermost/mattermost-server), [mobile](https://github.com/mattermost/mattermost-mobile), and [desktop](https://github.com/mattermost/desktop), and work through text changes in a local development environment instead.

+Making an in-product text change starts with identifying which repository, and where in the product code, a change is needed.
+Many in-product strings live in the `mattermost/webapp/i18n/en.json` or `mattermost/server/i18n/en.json` English translation files.
+However, some strings may additionally live within product code too.
+You may need to update both `.json` and `.tsx` files.
+QA can help apply updates to impacted SNAP or E2E files.

+If TSX files are impacted by an in-product change, run the command `npm run updatesnapshot ./directory-or-file` to capture any TXS changes within the `en.json` file.
+Run this command against multiple files by separating files with spaces: `npm run updatesnapshot -i ./path_to_test.txt_file ./path_to_test.txt_file ./path_to_test.txt_file`

+If E2E tests are failing during PR reviews, reach out for assistance from either the team who initiated the feature or the SDET, QA team.
+Then, add the **QA Needed** label for all in-product text change PRs.
+If you know the QA team member based on the affected product area, add them as a QA reviewer, otherwise mention the QA Lead in the PR notes.

 ### How we write things (WIP)